vdlp/oc-telescope-plugin/README.md

 php artisan vendor:publish --tag telescope-config
 ```

+## Permissions

+- Users must have the proper permissions to access the Telescope Dashboard.
+- If backend user is not logged in, access to the Telescope Dashboard will not be granted.

 ## Switching themes

 > Each time you switch the default theme you need to re-publish the Telescope assets.